zivlakmilos/magicbook/README.md

 }
 ```

 In this SCSS file, you can use `@import` to split up your CSS into separate modules.
+By using different files in each format layout, you can maintain different designs for each of the build formats.

 ## Commands